openwns/documentation/usersGuide/modules/dll/wifimac/experiment3.rst

   Where is approximately the saturation point?

 #.
 Increase the number of STAs to 20.
 Where is the expected saturation
    point?
-Validate the expectation with simulations.
+Validate the expectation with simulation results.

 *****************************************
 Efficient Search for the Saturation Point